Kwame Raoul

-Kwame Raoul (/ˈkwɑːmeɪ rɑːˈuːl/ KWAH-may-_-rah-OOL; born September 30, 1964) is an American lawyer and politician who has been the 42nd Attorney General of Illinois since 2019.
+Kwame Raoul (/ˈkwɑːmeɪ rɑːˈuːl/ KWAH-may-_-rah-OOL; born September 30, 1964) is an American lawyer and politician who has been serving the 42nd attorney general of Illinois since 2019.
 He is a member of the Democratic Party.

 Raoul represented the 13th district in the Illinois Senate from 2004 to 2019.
 Initially appointed to fill the seat vacated by Barack Obama when Obama was elected to the U.S. Senate in 2004, Raoul won subsequent election and reelection.
 He served as Chair of the Senate Judiciary Committee, Vice Chair of the Senate Criminal Law Committee, and as a member of the Executive, Gaming, Insurance and Public Health Committees.

 Early life

 Raoul was born in Chicago to Haitian immigrant parents Dr. Janin and Marie Therese Raoul.
 Raoul earned his B.A. degree in political science from DePaul University and went on to receive his J.D. degree from Chicago-Kent College of Law.